nlf/bucker/README.md

 logger.log('also works for informational messsages');
 ```

-Where opts is an optional object containing your configuration options.
+Where opts is an optional object containing your configuration options, and the module reference is optionally used for namespacing your logs and can be omitted.

 Log levels available are, debug, info, warn, and error.
 When specifying a level in your initial options, items will only be logged if they are equal to or above the level chosen.
 For example, if options contains a level of 'info', debug messages will be ignored while info, warn, and error level messages will be logged.